 The Canadian IVQ fishery in IPHC Regulatory Area 2B and the USA IFQ and CDQ fisheries in IPHC Regulatory Areas 2C, 3A, 3B, 4A, 4B, 4C, 4D, and 4E commenced at 12 (noon) local time on 10 March and will close at 12 (noon) local time on 7 December (Table 3).
 The IPHC Regulatory Area 2A directed commercial fisheries, including the treaty Indian commercial fisheries, occurred during the same calendar period (10 March to 7 December 2023).
-In IPHC Regulatory Area 2A, the non-treaty directed commercial fishery operated under 58-hour fishing periods beginning on the fourth Tuesday in June.
-Each fishing period began on the Tuesday at 0800 and ended on the following Thursday at 1800 local time (58-hours), and was further restricted by fishing period limits.
-The fishery closed for the remainder of the year after the third opening on 1 August, when the IPHC Regulatory Area 2A directed commercial non-treaty fishery allocation was estimated to have been reached.
+For IPHC Regulatory Area 2A, the potential of 58-hour fishing periods every two weeks beginning on the fourth Tuesday in June for the non-treaty directed commercial fishery were adopted.
+Fishing periods, which began on the Tuesday at 0800 and ended on the following Thursday at 1800 local time (58-hours), were further restricted by fishing period limits, and closed for the remainder of the year after the third opening on 1 August, when the IPHC Regulatory Area 2A directed commercial non-treaty fishery allocation was estimated to have been reached.